Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 (c) The electoral rolls of that state should be fully revised and names of all the fake voters should be removed from the voters' list.

 (d) This is also malpractice adopted by a certain candidate and even by political parties during the elections.
 The movement of people with guns and other arms should be strictly banned.
 The hoodlums should be arrested and the party that use them could be warned or banned from contesting elections for a certain period.
 The candidates must be provided with security by the state and steps should be taken to ensure that the meeting of other parties is not disturbed or attacked.

 Q.39.
 How does our election law regulate campaigns?

 Answer: In a democracy, it is best to leave political parties and candidates free to conduct an election campaign.
 But it is also necessary to regulate campaign to ensure that every political party and candidate gets a fair and equal chance to compete.
 According to our election law, no party or candidate can

 (ii) use any place of worship or appeal to the voters in the name of religion or caste.

 (iii) use government resources, government vehicles, air crafts for elections.

 (iv) spend more than Rs.
 25 lakh in a constituency for a Lok Sabha election and Rs.
 10 lakh in a constituency in an Assembly election.

 (v) once elections are announced no minister can lay foundation stones of any project or take any policy decision.

-135) (a) What is Reserved Constituencies?
+Q.40. (a) What are Reserved Constituencies?
 Why do we have this system in our country?
-What values of our Constitution makers is highlighted in creating this policy?
+What values of our Constitution makers are highlighted in creating this policy?